Dayananda Bajracharya

 Dayananda Bajracharya (दयानन्द बज्राचार्य) was a Nepalese professor, biologist, and science writer.
 He got his master's degree from India and Ph.D. from Freiburg University, Germany.
 He was the vice chancellor of Nepal Academy of Science and Technology from 1998 to 2006.

+His Ph.D. thesis and research on plant physiology and cytology are amongst the principles on which modern cell biology is based.
 In honor of Dr. Bajracharya, Nepal Academy of Science and Technology (NAST) has established Prof. Dr. Dayananda Bajracharya Research Award.